-I Tried Reiki For The First Time, And I'm Pretty Sure I Tapped Into My Mind's Eye
+What Is Reiki?
+I Tried This Healing Technique For The First Time & It Felt Like I Tapped Into My Mind's Eye

 This past week, I decided to try Reiki for the first time.
 For those who don't know, Reiki is an alternative healing method in which, to put it bluntly, there's a lot of touching involved.
 The practitioner uses hands-on-healing to tap into and transfer a "universal energy" to the recipient, which is meant to encourage physical, emotional, and spiritual healing.

 Debbie Attias, the healer I went to see at Maha Rose in Greenpoint, Brooklyn, described Reiki like this:

 That life force energy is considered the central principle in many Eastern healing and energy work modalities.
 Rooted in Taoism and traditional Chinese medicine, according to these philosophies and practices, anything living has that vital life force and is a source of universal energy.

 And sometimes, you need a little help recharging or reactivating that force if it's been depleted somehow.

 That's where Reiki comes in.
 A quick search online will show you Reiki may help with a number of maladies, including depression, loneliness, and anxiety, just to name a few.